SmarterApp/TDS_TeacherHandScoringSystem/README.md

 * `<root>\Src\TSS.MVC\App_Data\fedlet.cot` *
 * `<root>\Src\TSS.MVC\App_Data\reportxml_os.xsd`

 \* These are all required to work with Open AM, but will differ with every deployment.
 Please refer to Open AM documentation for generating and configuring these documents.
+Guidance in creating these five files can be found on Oracleâ€™s website documenting the use of [OpenSSO and ASP.NET](https://docs.oracle.com/cd/E19575-01/821-1818/gjvia/index.html).
+The OpenSSO Enterprise download includes template files with placeholders for fedlet.cot, idp- extended.xml, sp-extended.xml, and sp.xml.

 #### Additional Config information